xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 ## Implementation
 The controller only needs the coefficients of the polynomial that we modeled, and a feedback function.
-Here is how the implementation would look like with Horner's method:

 ```python
 {% include code/algorithms/motor-controllers/polynomial-function/implementation.py %}